It takes about 2 minute to read this article.

 Many doctors use 2% anesthesia for Miradry, which requires surgery and time.

-Extreme amount of xylocaine (one-time use) = 4.5 mg / kg
+Extreme amount of xylocaine (single use amount) = 4.5 mg / kg

 This is a small amount.
 For example, when 1% is used, the weight is 60kg and 27cc.
 Therefore, use 0.5% if you need to use more than this (such as a big wound).